joseeden/All-Things-Docker-and-Kubernetes/projects/Lab_052_EKS_CloudWatch_Logging/README.md

 We can access these logs thru CloudWatch by enabling which log type to send.
 To learn more, check out this [page](../../README.md##kubernetes).

+For this lab, we'll be using ap-southeast-1 region (Singapore).

 ## Enabling CloudWatch Logging through the Manifest